julianomacielferreira/Python-Code-Interview-Problems/problem-8/README.md

 ![](../static/kth-permutation-example.png)

-A first solution not efficient for large values of n:
+A first solution not efficient for large values of n, generating all permutations is impractical due to the factorial growth (n! permutations):

 ```python
 import itertools